Market Design for Capacity Sharing in Networks: The static basic model

-\item \emph{Stability:} No agent group in $\B$ can gain higher total utility by organizing a different trip:
+\item \emph{Stability:} No coalition in $\B$ can gain higher total utility by organizing a different trip:

-\item \emph{Budget balance:} The total payments of each organized trip equals to the sum of the edge prices and the cost of the trip.
-An agent's payment is zero if they are not part of any organized trip
+\item \emph{Budget balance:} The total payments of agents in a coalition equals to the sum of the edge prices of the trip.
+An agent's payment is zero if they are not in any coalition:

-\item \emph{Market clearing:} For any edge $e \in E$ and any time $t=1, \dots, T$, the edge price $\toll_e^{t*}$ is zero when the number of trips entering edge $e$ at time $t$ is below the edge capacity:
+\item \emph{Market clearing:} For any edge $e \in E$, the edge price $\toll_e^{*}$ is zero when the number of trips allocated to edge $e$ is below the edge capacity:

 \end{enumerate} \end{definition}